muratk5n/thirdwave/en/README.md

 ---

-ALL OPTIONS ON TABLE.
+ALL OPTIONS ON THE TABLE.
 Talk is cheap.

 Arab News: "US, allies vow all options on table against North Korea"